5XGhost143/WebToGIF/README.md

 Linux: **sudo apt-get install -y dotnet-sdk-9.0** (in the most of the time, but if it doesn't work use this [Guide](https://learn.microsoft.com/en-us/dotnet/core/install/linux?WT.mc_id=dotnet-35129-website) and install the SDK)

+MacOS: not planned bc I don't like MacOS and don’t have access to a Mac for building and testing.

 #